devrand/clipcart.js/README.md

 details about what you've found.
 After some combination of filters/searches/interactions how could you save interesting "data points", or interesting records from results what you've obtained?
 You have to do some kind of notes and that's annoing.

-That is, clipcart.js is a very simple class (without dependences) which you could add to your (d3-based) dataviz.
-The name is a mix of clipboard and e-commerce cart, for obvious reasons.
+That is, clipcart.js is a very simple class (without additional dependences) which you could add to your d3-based dataviz.
+The name is a mix of clipboard and e-commerce cart, for obvious reasons: when you click on some interesting elements of visualization, they are saved in clipcart object and could be exported later.

 # Simplest way to use
 1. Add clipcart.js and clipcart.css somewhere in your html